holgero/PicUsbServo/README.md

 http://www.internetking.org/fsusb/ ).
 You will need to adapt fsusb to search for the right VID/PID (fsusb_vendorID, fsusb_productID in fsusb.c).

-(I plan to write my own bootloader host program in java to replace fsusb, but this is a statement about the future, of course. :-))
+I wrote my own bootloader host program in java that replaces fsusb.
+To use that one, locate the jar file named bootloader-\*-jar-with-dependencies.jar in the directory java/bootloader/target.
+Start it with "java -jar bootloader-\*.jar --help" for available commands/options.

 The bootloader occupies the first page of the PIC (0x0000 - 0x0800).
 The interrupt vectors are remapped to 0x0800, 0x0808 and 0x0818.